 Allowing Yourself to Be Distracted

 Just as working in an office comes with its own range of distractions, there’s also interruptions while you’re at home (it’s just different things).
 Whether they come from the TV, your computer, your phone, Netflix, your partner, and children, or an Amazon delivery that needs signing for, it’s easy to get lost in it all.
+A good tip is to have a dedicated work space and put none work related electronics off and in another room.

 Becoming Lonely (Lacking Social Interaction)